Unity-Technologies/unity-relay-mirror-sample/Docs/Multiplay/Server Query/SQP.md

 | PlayerCount | ushort | Number of players |
 | FieldCount | byte | Number of fields per player |

-Directly after the `FieldCount`, for ever field:
+Directly after the `FieldCount`, for every field:
 | Data | Type | Comment |
 | --- | --- | --- |
 | Key | string | The key, or name, of the rule |